 - losing weight, if appropriate

-- following a healthful diet that is low in salt, fat, and sugar and high in fresh fruits and vegetables
+- having a healthy diet that is low in salt, fat, and sugar and high in fresh fruits and vegetables

 - getting regular exercise